Xupr3m0/NCunanan/Final Lab Task 5/README.md

-# Final Lab Task 5: Using Stored Procedures Views and Function
+# Final Lab Task 5: Using SQL Views and Stored Procedures and Stored Functions
 ## ***1. CREATE A VIEW that will display the vendors_code, vendors name, product description p_indate, of all products with p_indate from 2002 onwards***
 ![image](https://github.com/user-attachments/assets/4cc5e21f-2e8b-466c-bd2b-6c45711b16dc)
 ## ***OUTPUT***